 Their email opens with the standard knee-jerk response: “It sounds interesting.
 I must state upfront though that we are unable to provide any funding for this project…”

+That’s understandable.
+South Africa is the only country In the world currently in a recession.
+Our GDP growth rate was actually negative in the first quarter of the year.
 If you are looking for support for your next project, you can expect a rejection before you have even asked.
 And it’s is more difficult for creatives: “The road from being an entrepreneur to become a growing company is more challenging in the creative industries than for entrepreneurs in any other sectors.”

 That’s why we went the in-kind instead of financial support route when launching South Africa’s inaugural Creative Business Cup.
 Mvuyo Ngqulana and I met the Danish Founder at the Global Entrepreneurship Congress in March this year.
 The local final starts on 31 August, 2017.

 This takes a radical mind-shift.
 It would usually not be possible to put together an event of this magnitude and complexity for anything less than R 2 mil.
 The venue, marketing, catering, equipment, management fee alone come to about R 2 mil.
 Then there is the airfare for the winner to attend the international final in Copenhagen.

 Conventional wisdom says: if you can’t raise R 2 mil, you can’t run the event.
 That’s not necessarily so.
 There are other ways of meeting your needs.

 Many businesses use or sell the very resources that you need.
 Ad agencies have an in-house social media department.
 Consultancy firms employ management experts.
 Finance houses have PR divisions.
 Airlines reserve seats for promotional purposes.
 Caterers over-cater, just in case.